TGIS/AI

 • What is the right institutional home for something like this long-term?

-• WB Road Safety Calculator: WB have agreed to provide access — what form does that take (API, data tables, embedded tool)?
+• WB Road Safety Calculator: WB have agreed to provide access.
+What form does that take (API, data tables, embedded tool)?

 • Infrastructure resilience GIS: How do we integrate the GIRI/GMTRA prioritised investment layer into TGIS as a live service rather than academic outputs?